 Certain mortgage lenders are direct mortgage loan lenders such as retail banks and have retail brick and mortar locations.

-- First thought of most home buyers is to go to their local bank when applying for a home mortgage
+- The first thought of most home buyers is to go to their local bank when applying for a home mortgage

 - However, most banks have lender overlays and are very strict when it comes to credit and debt to income ratio requirements